spack/spack/lib/spack/docs/build_systems/perlpackage.rst

 #. ``build`` - build the package
 #. ``install`` - install the package

-When we looked at ``PythonPackage``, we saw that there are 2 common Python modules used for module installation: ``distutils`` and ``setuptools``.
-Similarly, Perl packages have 2 common modules for this purpose:
+Perl packages have 2 common modules used for module installation:

 """""""""""""""""""""""
 ``ExtUtils::MakeMaker``